 What is allergic conjunctivitis?

-Allergic conjunctivitis is a common eye condition that affects more than 20% of the population.
-It is an allergic reaction of the outer lining of the eyeball (conjunctiva) to particles in the environment to which a person is allergic (allergens).
-Dust, pollen, animal dander, and sometimes, even medications are all possible allergens.
-When the eyes are exposed to these allergens, the eyes become red, watery, itchy or swollen.
-Although these symptoms can look like the signs of an infection, allergic conjunctivitis is not infectious or contagious.
+Allergic conjunctivitis is a common eye problem that affects more than 20% of people.
+It is a reaction of the outer lining of the eyeball (conjunctiva) to things in the environment to which a person is allergic (allergens).
+Dust, pollen, animal dander, and sometimes even medications can all be allergens.
+When the eyes are in contact with these allergens, the eyes get red, inflamed, watery, itchy or swollen.
+Although these symptoms can look like the signs of an infection, allergic conjunctivitis is not an infection and is not contagious.

 What causes allergic conjunctivitis?

-As noted above, allergic conjunctivitis is caused by contact with particles to which a person may be sensitized (allergens).
-Spring, summer and fall allergies tend to be caused by tree, weed, grass, and flower pollen.
-Some people can have allergies all year round due to other household allergens, including dust, mold and animal dander.
+As noted above, allergic conjunctivitis is caused by contact with something to which a person may be sensitive or allergic to (allergens).
+Spring, summer and fall allergies tend to be caused by trees weed, grass, and flower pollen.
+Some people can have allergies all year round due to other household allergens, including dust, mold and animal dander/hair/fur.
+Some children may have an underlying medical problem making them more at risk for an allergic eye condition.

 What are some common symptoms of allergic conjunctivitis?

-Symptoms of allergic conjunctivitis may vary from very mild to very severe.
-Itching is the most common symptom.
+Symptoms of allergic conjunctivitis may vary from person to person.
+They can be very mild or very severe.
+Itching is the most common symptom; eye allergy is unlikely to be present if itching is not present.
 Other symptoms may include stinging, tearing, and burning.
 The conjunctiva is usually pink and/or bloodshot [See Figure 1].
 The white area immediately around the colored part of the eyes can also swell, causing tiny bumps visible on the surface of the eye.
-Normally thin eyelid skin can also be affected, becoming thick, swollen, itchy, or red.
-Children may frequently rub or roll their eyes.
-They may even tightly squeeze or excessively blink to relieve the itchiness.
+Eyelid skin can also be affected, becoming thick, swollen, itchy, or red [See Figure 2].
+Children may frequently rub or roll their eyes if they have allergies.
+They may even tightly squeeze or blink frequently to help with the itchiness.
+Symptoms are often worse in the spring and/or summer months, but may stick around throughout the year.

 Is allergy testing necessary to find out what is causing the allergic reaction?

-A diagnosis of allergic conjunctivitis is made by history and clinical examination.
-Allergy testing is usually not necessary since the types of allergens involved are usually very common, like grass, weed, and tree pollens.
-Eye drop treatments are the same no matter what allergen is causing the allergic reaction.
-Although the most common allergens are often hard to avoid, we can suggest a few ways to minimize your child’s exposure (see below).
+A diagnosis of allergic conjunctivitis is made by history and examination.
+Although allergy testing may help pinpoint the specific allergens, it is usually not necessary since the types of allergens that usually cause conjunctivitis are very common, like grass, weed, and tree pollens.
+Eye drop treatments are the same no matter what allergen is causing the reaction.
+Although the most common allergens are often hard to avoid, we have some tips to help with allergic conjunctivitis (see below).

 How do you treat allergic conjunctivitis?

-Allergen avoidance is the best way to treat allergic conjunctivitis.
-In the case of pollen allergies, symptoms are made worse by outdoor activities.
-Wearing glasses or goggles outdoors can minimize exposure to outdoor allergens.
-Washing the hair and face can effectively remove these allergens from the surface of the eyes, hair, and skin.
-Using refrigerated artificial tears can rinse the eye and also remove allergens from the eye.
-These can provide additional relief when used cold instead of at room temperature.
-It is also important to avoid rubbing the eyes, as this can make symptoms of allergic conjunctivitis worse.
+Allergen avoidance is the first line of treatment for allergic conjunctivitis.
+In the case of pollen allergies, symptoms are often made worse by outdoor activities.
+Wearing glasses or goggles outdoors can limit contact with allergens.
+Frequent washing of pillowcases and mattress covers as well as vacuuming the carpeting in the child’s room help remove allergens from the child’s surroundings.
+Regular washing the hair and face can help remove these allergens from the surface of the eyes, hair, and skin.
+Using artificial tear drops to rinse the eye and remove allergens from the eye can help with symptoms and help calm down the eye inflammation.
+These drops can provide even more relief when used cold (refrigerated) instead of at room temperature.
+It is also important to avoid rubbing the eyes, as this can make allergic conjunctivitis worse.

 What medication(s) are available to treat allergic conjunctivitis?